LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* QueriesListing fix for display error message when schema does not exist

 ### version 0.34.1
 *Released*: 16 March 2020
 * Merge forward changes from release20.3-SNAPSHOT branch